Australian-Assoc-Against-Acronym-Abuse/AAAAA-Logo-and-Poster/README.md

-# AAAAA-Logo-and-Poster
+# Australian Association Against Acronym Abuse

-AAAAA Logo and Poster (for notice boards, etc)
+Help Support the AAAAA - place our poster in your team notice boards.